xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

 headers, credentials or uses HTTP methods other than `GET` or `POST`, it will first perform a so-called preflight request using the `OPTIONS` method.

-ArangoDB will respond to `OPTIONS` requests with an HTTP 200 status response with an empty body.
-Since preflight requests are not expected to include or even indicate the presence of authentication credentials even when they will be present in the actual request, ArangoDB does not enforce authentication for `OPTIONS` requests even when authentication is enabled.
+AvocadoDB will respond to `OPTIONS` requests with an HTTP 200 status response with an empty body.
+Since preflight requests are not expected to include or even indicate the presence of authentication credentials even when they will be present in the actual request, AvocadoDB does not enforce authentication for `OPTIONS` requests even when authentication is enabled.

-ArangoDB will set the following headers in the response:
+AvocadoDB will set the following headers in the response:

 * `access-control-allow-credentials`: will be set to `false` by default.
   For details on when it will be set to `true` see the next section on cookies.